-Agreement happens when there is offer and acceptance.
+A business agreement happens when there are offers and acceptance.
 A sales agreement is an important document in the sale transaction which is signed by the seller and the buyer.
 This document contains a detailed description of the marketed goods or services together with the terms and conditions set by both parties.
-Brian Williams wrote in his 21 Mind-Blowing Sales Stats that nearly 13% of all jobs in the United States have full time sales position.
-Sales people should be smart, nimble, and should acquire a knowledge in writing sales agreement.
+Brian Williams wrote in his 21 Mind-Blowing Sales Stats that nearly 13% of all jobs in the United States have full-time sales position.
+Salespeople should be smart, nimble, and should acquire knowledge in writing sales agreement.
 Here are a few key details that you should include in writing a sales agreement.

 1. Use Microsoft Word

 There are various writing software programs out there that you can use, but I suggest that you use Microsoft Word in writing your sales agreement.
 MS Word is easy to use and to navigate, plus it has a document editor that keeps the formats and layouts look great and pristine in whatever device that you will use.

 2. Determine the Parties Involved and the Date of the Agreement

 The first paragraph of your simple agreement should contain the effective date of the agreement.
 It will be followed by the name or company name and the complete address of the seller and the buyer.
 Identifying the parties involved and the date of effectiveness is vital in every legal transaction.